-With the holidays drawing to a close and a fresh set of 365 days ahead of us, the possibilities for the new year are limitless.
+Updated for 2021 With the holidays drawing to a close and a fresh set of 365 days ahead of us, the possibilities for the new year are limitless.
 New Year's resolutions are a great way to achieve our goals, explore different interests, and better ourselves.
 With coffee lovers, a new year’s resolution could mean traveling to a distant espresso utopia like Italy for a quick sip, or as simple as walking to that new coffee shop around the corner for a cappuccino.
 Whatever it is, Whole Latte Love wants to make 2019 your best brewing year yet with these five simple tasks to try!

 Coffee beans vary so widely between different roasting styles, delicious aromas, and plentiful flavor notes that trying a new coffee can be equal parts exciting and intimidating.
 If you know what kind of roast you like: light, medium, or dark, picking a new flavor within that same bracket might help you explore new flavors without straying too far from your favorite mug.

 One of the most pleasant sights in all of espresso is a frothy cappuccino or creamy latte topped with gorgeous art.
 The quality of your latte art all varies depending on your experience level, the type of milk you use, how you froth said milk, and which wand you use for this caffeine wizardry.

 Whether you’re still learning with the help of a pannarello art wand, or are stepping up to the big league baristas with a manual wand on your machine, making impressive latte art will add a personalized flair to your drink and impress all of your guests.